How Does Scoring Work In Baseball?

 In baseball, players score by hitting the ball and running the bases all the way back to home plate.
 Teams get nine innings to score before a winner is decided.
 If the score is tied after the ninth inning, they will go to extra innings.

-In baseball, there are two halves in an inning (the top and the bottom) and there are nine innings in a game.
-Each team is only able to score during their half of the inning so they receive nine chances per game.
-The road team hits in the top half of the inning and the home team hits in the bottom half.
+In baseball, there are two halves in an inning (the top and the bottom), and there are nine innings in a game.
+Each team is only able to score during their half of the inning, so they receive nine chances per game.
+The road team hits in the top half of the inning, and the home team hits in the bottom half.
 When a team is not hitting, they have nine position players who defend.
-Within each of these innings, each team gets three outs before they stop hitting and have to defend.
-If the game were to be tied after nine innings, the two teams play extra innings until one team comes out on top.
+Within each of these innings, both teams get three outs before they stop hitting and have to defend.
 Each at-bat is a duel between the pitcher and the batter.

 The quickest way to score in baseball is through the home run.
-A batter gets a home run when they either hit the ball over the fence, or they simply go around the bases while the ball is still in play.
+A batter gets a home run when they either hit the ball over the fence or they simply go around all the bases while the ball is still in play.
+A home run that doesn’t go over the fence is known as an inside-the-park home run.
 A batter gets a solo home run when they hit a home run with no baserunners, they get a two-run homer when there is one baserunner, they get a three-run homer when there are two baserunners, and they get a grand-slam when the bases are loaded.
-Home runs are not a given and the MLB’s league MVPs can range between 30-50 on the entire 162-game season.
+Home runs are not an easy feat, and the MLB’s league MVPs will often range between 30-50 for the entire 162-game season.

-While hits are more common than home runs, then they can be hard to come by as getting a hit 30% of the time can make a player an all-star in the major leagues.
-The greatest players in baseball history are those who are able to get hits with a high average and also are able to hit a large amount of home runs at the same time.
-Baseball games can be high scoring, but most of the time teams score between 4-5 runs per game.
+While hits are more common than home runs, they can still be hard to come by.
+Getting a hit on 30% of at-bats can make a player an all-star in the major leagues.
+The greatest batters in baseball history are those who are able to hit for a high average and also hit a large number of home runs at the same time.
+Baseball games can at times be high scoring, but teams usually score between 4-5 runs per game.

-In baseball, the team who scores the most runs wins the game.
+In baseball, the team that scores the most runs wins the game.
 A run is scored after a player reaches each base safely and crosses home plate.
-Usually a team will score between 4-5 runs in total each game, so each run a team scores is highly valuable.
+Usually, a team will score between 4-5 runs in total each game, so each run a team scores is extremely valuable.
 To prevent the other team from scoring, pitchers are often substituted into the game to provide for the best matchups with batters.
 The quickest way to score a run is through a homerun.

 Scoring in baseball can only be done in the hitting team’s half of the inning.
 The first step to scoring is getting on base.
 This can be done through getting a hit, the defense committing an error, a batter being walked, or the batter being hit by a pitch.
 Once a player reaches base safely, they can advance by stealing a base or via a teammate moving them over.
-Once a player reaches home plate safely, they score a run.
-A player can score immediately with a homerun.
+Once a player reaches all three bases and crosses home plate safely, they score a run.
+A player scores immediately with a homerun.

 To hit a homerun, a batter must score off of their own hit.
-Usually this will be done by the batter hitting the ball straight over the outfield fence.
-The ball must be between the two foul polls or else it will be ruled foul.
-Another way to hit a homerun is through an inside the park homerun.
-This takes place when a ball is hit onto the field of play and the hitter is able to reach every base safely.
-It is not considered a homerun if a fielder makes an error however.
-For instance, if a hitter were to hit a double, but a defender threw the ball away and subsequently the hitter were able to score, the hitter would only be credited with a double.
+Usually, this will be done by the batter hitting the ball straight over the outfield fence.
+The ball must be hit between the two foul poles or else it will be ruled foul and count as a strike (unless the batter already has two strikes).
+However, a fly ball that hits one of the foul poles is also considered a home run.
+Another way to hit a homerun is through an inside-the-park home run.
+This takes place when a ball is hit onto the field of play, and the hitter is able to reach every base safely.
+However, it is not considered a home run if a fielder makes an error.
+For instance, if a hitter were to hit a double, but a defender threw the ball away and subsequently the hitter scored, the hitter would only be credited with a double.